 How often do you get to touch a penguin??!!
-A trainer came out with this fella’ and talked to a small group of us about how they care for him and answered all the questions we had.
-Of course it was a great picture taking opportunity, and definitely something she won’t forget anytime soon!
+A trainer came out with this fella’ and talked to a small group of us about how they care for him and answered questions.
+Of course it was a great picture taking opportunity, and definitely something she won’t forget.

 I knew we weren’t going to do that but when my girls saw this was an option they were ready to suit up and jump right in!!!
 Maybe next time…… 😉

-First we saw the Dolphin Days show with the rest of the audience, and when the show was over and everyone cleared out we were able to take pictures with one of them and get splashed if we wanted (they were ready)!
+First we saw the Dolphin Days show with the rest of the audience.
+When the show was over and everyone cleared out we were able to take pictures with one of them and get splashed.

-It was a warm day so it didn’t take too long to dry off…..and then it was off to the Orca Encounter where they explained what their sounds and movements meant.
+It was a warm day so it didn’t take too long to dry off.
+Then it was off to the Orca Encounter where they explained what their sounds and movements meant.
 Really interesting.

-Then we got to learn about how Sea World helps animals who have been injured in order to release them again.
-They rescue over 30,000 animals each year!
-There is a large facility prepared for any sea animal you could imagine and if they don’t have what they need, they will create it!
+- hey rescue over 30,000 animals each year!
+There is a large facility prepared for any sea animal you could imagine.
+If they don’t have what they need, they will create it!

 There was a sea lion there who they found to have pneumonia.
-They didn’t have a machine to help him breathe and help his lungs so they made one big enough for him!
-They said he’d improved quite a bit but needed a bit more care before releasing him back into the ocean again.
+They didn’t have a machine to help him breathe so they made one big enough for him!
+They said he’d improved quite a bit but needed a bit more care before releasing him back again.

-To round up our tour there was a lesson showing things that can harm animals in the ocean, and how we can help.
-Children had an opportunity to ask questions and feel the objects that shouldn’t be disposed of other than in the trash, and the damage it can cause.
+To round up our tour there was a lesson showing things that can harm animals in the ocean.
+They explained how we can help too.
+Children had an opportunity to ask questions and feel the objects that shouldn’t be disposed of in the ocean.

 If you haven’t visited Sea World San Diego, San Antonio, or Orlando a lot has changed!
 The shows are great, they change the park throughout the year, and if you have the opportunity to go behind the scenes I would definitely do so…it’s pretty special! 😉